 Fine features of tissues and cells are visualized with microscopes.
-However, only small thickness samples can be readily observed with microscopes, otherwise there would be diffusion and poor penetration of light in light microscopy, or electrons in transmission electron microscopy.
-For these reasons, it is necessary to obtain sections from tissues we want to study.
-Section thickness may rank from hundreds of micrometers to a few nanometers.
-Some tissues, like blood or cell cultures, can be observed without sectioning after they are extended onto a slide or because they are a few cells thick.
+However, only very thin samples can be readily observed with microscopes, otherwise there would be diffusion and poor penetration of light for light microscopy, or electrons for transmission electron microscopy.
+Because of this, it is necessary to obtain sections from tissues we want to study.
+Section thickness may rank from hundreds of micrometers (µm) to a few nanometers (nm).
+Some tissues, such as plant tissues, may be studied in thick sections (hundreds of µm).
+Blood cells or cell cultures are observed without sectioning because they can be extended onto a slide and form one cell-thick layer.

-Microtomes are the laboratory apparatus for obtaining histological sections.
-There is a wide range of microtomes designed for different purposes: obtaining sections with different thickness, cutting soft or hard embedding media, or tissues not embedded at all, and to obtain sections from frozen samples.
+Microtomes are the laboratory apparatuses for obtaining histological sections.
+There is a wide range of microtomes designed for different purposes: obtaining sections with different thickness, cutting soft or hard embedding media, for non-embedded tissues, and for obtaining sections from frozen samples.

-Paraffin microtome.
+Paraffin microtome (Figure 1).
 It is designed to obtain sections from paraffin embedded samples.
 The section thickness may range from 5 to 20 µm, and they are intended for light microscopy studies.
 This type of microtome is present in every histology lab.

-Vibratome.
-It can cut not-embedded material (relatively soft samples) and produces sections ranging from 30-40 µm to hundreds µm in thickness.
+Vibratome (Figure 3).
+It can cut fixed not-embedded material (relatively soft samples) and produces sections ranging from 30-40 µm to hundreds µm in thickness.
 These sections are studied at light microscopy.

 Freezing microtome.
 With this microtome, 30 µm to 100 or 200 µm thick sections can be obtained from frozen samples.
-The sections are for light microscopy studies.
+The sections are studied at light microscopy.

-Cryostat.
-From frozen samples, 10 to 40 µm thick sections can be obatined and be studied at light microscopy.
+Cryostat (Figure 4).
+From frozen samples, 10 to 40 µm thick sections can be obtained and be studied at light microscopy.

 Ultramicrotome.
-This apparatus is able to cut samples embedded in resin and obtain sections ranging from dozens of nanometers (semithin sections) to 1 µm in thickness.
-Thicker sections (0.5 µm or higher) are studied at light microscopy and those thinner than 100 nanometers are intended for transmission electron microscopy.
+This apparatus is able to cut samples embedded in resin and gets sections ranging from dozens of nm to 1 µm in thickness.
+Thicker sections (0.5 µm or higher) are studied at light microscopy, and those thinner than 100 nm are intended for transmission electron microscopy.

 Ultracryotome.
-It is not a widely used apparatus in histology labs, but it is needed when ultrathin sections (nanometers in thickness) have to be obtained from non-embedded material.
+It is not a widely used apparatus in histology labs, but it is used when ultrathin sections (nm in thickness) have to be obtained from non-embedded material.
 These samples are first frozen, therefore hardened, and then ultrathin frozen sections can be obtained for transmission electron microscopy studies.